ChangeWindows/Content/desktop/10240/updates.md

 - 10240.16644, _released on 12 Januery 2016, [KB 3124266](https://support.microsoft.com/?kbid=3124266)_

 ## What's new in Windows 10 build 10240.16683?
-_Released on 9 February 2016 for the Preview Release Ring, Current Branch, Current Branch for Business and Long-Term Support Branch, [KB 3135174](https://support.microsoft.com/?kbid=3135174)_
+_Released on 9 February 2016 for the Current Branch, Current Branch for Business and Long-Term Support Branch, [KB 3135174](https://support.microsoft.com/?kbid=3135174)_

 ### And further
 - Improves the installation time of updates